I/O and Run Specifications

 • default input class (optional) A value to which the input will be set if omitted when running the executable.
 This value is also used to provide information about default values to the user, when they attempt to configure and launch the executable through DNAnexus' website.
 If not provided, then this input must be always given when launching the executable.

-• In addition to literal values, symbolic metadata references can be used as default values, for example:
+• Also to literal values, symbolic metadata references can be used as default values, for example:

 {"inputSpec": [